devopsdays-kc/devopsdayskc-docs/docs/volunteers/overview.md

 sidebar_position: 4
 ---

-TODO: Put down how volunteers are integrated into devopsdays KC.
+TODO: Put down how volunteers are integrated into DevOpsDays KC.